 A program has been established to help children become more familiar with the Juvenile Court System.
-This program is called Court Orientation for Dependent Youth (CODY) and is a court program that aims to empower dependent youth ages 12-17 involved in a Dependency to advocate for themselves and provides them with information regarding this court process from the parties involved in their case.
+This program is called Court Orientation for Dependent Youth (CODY) and aims to empower youth ages 12-17 involved in a Dependency to advocate for themselves and provides them with information regarding this court process from the parties involved in their case.

 We are back live with CODY.

 Click below to register online for the next CODY.

 2023 CODY dates 3/23 DUR, 5/24 SEJ, 7/27 DUR, 9/28 SEJ, 11/16 DUR

 This link will take you to the Virtual CODY Workbook where you can learn more about the dependency process and your rights.
 It will define the role of key players and definitions.
 You can also use the form fillable book to track your journey with the dependency court and your case.

 Contact the Juvenile Department